-Thank you to everyone who engaged and provided local knowledge and preferences over the last two years of planning for Boyle Street and McCauley Neighbourhood Renewal.
+Thank you to everyone who engaged and provided local knowledge and preferences over the last two years of planning for Boyle Street Neighbourhood Renewal.
 We appreciate those who took the time to provide their feedback through the survey, online events, emails and phone calls with the Project Team.
-The role of public input is to help the City understand what is important to community members in Boyle Street and McCauley, as well as how the Neighbourhood Renewal design decisions will affect them.
+The role of public input is to help the City understand what is important to community members in Boyle Street, as well as how the Neighbourhood Renewal design decisions will affect them.

-If you would like to review the What We Heard report from the most recent engagement on the final design, or any of the previous phases of engagement, visit the project website edmonton.ca/BuildingBoyleStreetandMcCauley.
+If you would like to review the final design or previous What We Heard from public engagement reports, visit the project website edmonton.ca/BuildingBoyleStreetandMcCauley.